Former NASA Astronaut

 Determination, patience and innovative thinking are all critical in the high-pressure environment of space expeditions.
 Mike highlights that success lies in placing the mission and team above individual accomplishments (and failures).
 He considers the lessons in teamwork, risk and the importance of putting problems in perspective that his time in space has taught him.
 One of the last Space Shuttle astronauts, he also looks at the challenges the project and its astronauts faced in the aftermath of disaster, and under political and budgetary pressure.
 On a personal level, Mike was rejected by NASA three times, including once for failing an eyesight test, but whilst most candidates give up at the first or second application, he persevered and trained his eyes to ‘see better’ in order to pursue his dream.
 Drawing on this, and with self-depreciation and compelling insights, Mike also discusses disappointment and failure, and how to build resilience and persistence for the long-term pursuit of goals.

-Since leaving NASA Mike has written Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe, a look at the highs, lows, lessons and experiences from his 18-year career.
-As well as making multiple guest appearances as himself on The Big Bang Theory, Mike has presented the Science Channel’s The Planets and Beyond and has been featured in National Geographic’s One Strange Rock.
-He’s also been a frequent guest across the US news media including NBC’s Today Show and ABC’s Good Morning America, as well as The Late Show with David Letterman and The Late Late Show with Craig Ferguson.
+Mike is the author of the New York Times bestseller Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe, a look at the highs, lows, lessons and experiences from his 18-year career, and its follow-up for young readers Spaceman: The True Story of a Young Boy’s Journey to Becoming an Astronaut.
+He has had a recurring role as himself on the hit comedy The Big Bang Theory, is the host for the Science Channel series The Planets and Beyond, and was featured in National Geographic Channel's One Strange Rock.
+He is also a frequent guest and commentator across the US news media, including NBC’s Today Show and ABC’s Good Morning America, CNN, Fox News Channel, MSNBC, and CNBC, and has been called the real-life astronaut who inspired George Clooney’s role in the movie Gravity.

 © Copyright 2020 JLA.
 All rights reserved.